Inventory

 Fixed Asset Surplus/Disposal

-Definition: A department may declare a tangible asset to be surplus property when they no longer have use for it.
+Definition: A department may declare a tangible asset to be surplus property when it is no longer needed.

-Policy: Departments should periodically review state property items in their possession and notify Inventory Control, in writing, when an item is no longer of use to them.
+Policy: Departments should periodically review state property in their possession and notify Inventory Control in writing when an item is no longer of use.
 Inventory staff will pick up and remove the item.

-If the item still has value to the University it will be placed in storage until it can be re-issued to another department.
-If the item no longer has value to the University, it shall be sold, traded in, transferred, or destroyed.
+If the item still holds value for the University, it will be placed in storage until it can be reissued to another department.
+If the item no longer has value to the University, it will be sold, traded in, transferred, recycled, or disposed of.

-Procedure: When a department has a surplus property item, they should notify Inventory Control in writing.
-Inventory staff will pick up the item and determine whether it has any remaining useful life and whether it is still of value to the University.
+Procedure: When a department identifies a surplus item, they must notify Inventory Control in writing.
+Inventory staff will collect the item and assess whether it retains value or usefulness to the University.

 - Asset transfer to another state agency or political subdivision